SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Introduction

-Unfortunately, the reliance on static text data limits the ability of existing Code LLMs to understand what the programs are actually doing, especially to reason about the deeper semantics intrinsic to code execution.
+Unfortunately, the reliance on static text data limits the ability of existing Code LMs to understand what the programs are actually doing, especially to reason about the deeper semantics intrinsic to code execution.
 The lack of semantic understanding unsurprisingly often leads to poor performance in debugging and repairing errors in generated code~\cite{gu2024counterfeit}.
-Code LLMs struggle with reasoning about program semantics in both static and dynamic settings.
+Code LMs struggle with reasoning about program semantics in both static and dynamic settings.
 In a static setting, the challenge lies in understanding the intended behavior of the code without running it, requiring deep comprehension of code syntax and static semantic properties (e.g., program dependency graph, etc.)~\citep{ayewah2008using, Johnson2013why}.
 A dynamic setting involves observing and interpreting the code's behavior during execution, including tracking variable changes, identifying runtime errors, and detecting performance issues~\cite{ni2024next}.
-Even when the execution traces are exposed to the model, \cite{ni2024next} observed that Code LLMs could not effectively interact with the real executions, struggling to leverage the dynamic execution traces for debugging.
+Even when the execution traces are exposed to the model, \cite{ni2024next} observed that Code LMs could not effectively interact with the real executions, struggling to leverage the dynamic execution traces for debugging.

 Fifty years ago, Terry Winograd envisioned the future AI programmer: ``The key to future programming lies in systems which \textit{understand what they are doing}~\citep{winograd1973breaking}".
 In this paper, we explore constructing such a programming system, backed up by language models, not only to write programs but also to understand what they are doing (a.k.a., semantics).
-Our key insight is that Code LLMs should mimic how pragmatic human developers work: starting with general specifications, breaking them down into sub-tasks, implementing code line by line while reasoning about the effects of each line, and checking overall correctness by examining execution effects~\citep{hunt2000pragmatic}.
-To achieve this, we introduce a novel strategy to train Code LLMs with comprehensive program semantics.
+Our key insight is that Code LMs should mimic how pragmatic human developers work: starting with general specifications, breaking them down into sub-tasks with expected properties and constraints, implementing code line by line while reasoning about the effects of each line, and checking overall correctness by examining execution effects~\citep{hunt2000pragmatic}.
+To achieve this, we introduce a novel strategy to train Code LMs to reason comprehensive program semantics.